Orthodontic Appliances

 High-pull Headgear

-High-pull anchors at the back of the head to correct an overbite.
+High-pull headgear anchors at the back of the head to correct an overbite.
 This treatment is often used when a child has an open bite, which means the upper and lower teeth do not touch when the mouth is closed.

 Reverse-pull Facemask